brucou/react-state-driven/README.md

 relays events to the machine's raw event source.
 Associated with DOM event handlers, this allows the machine to receive DOM events.
 Command handlers are also passed the `next` event emitter, and can use it to send to the machine any messages from the interfaced systems.
+- in those cases where the machine needs to communicate with other local but out of scope entities, it can emit its own events, for instance custom DOM events

 # Prior art and useful references
 - [User interfaces as reactive systems](https://brucou.github.io/posts/user-interfaces-as-reactive-systems/)